PoCInnovation/Workshops/software/17.gRPC/README.md

 - With one rpc call, named `Hello`.

-    - The `Hello` call will take a `HelloRequest` message as the argument containing a string named `content`.
+  - The `Hello` call will take a `HelloRequest` message as the argument containing a string named `name`.
-    - And will return a `HelloResponse` message as the response containing a string named `content`.
+  - And will return a `HelloResponse` message as the response containing a string named `greetings`.

 ## :repeat: Step 2 - Generating TypeScript definitions